 Getting to the Brijuni Islands

-If you interested in getting to the Brijuni islands from outside of the country, the nearest airport is Pula Airport.
+If you are interested in getting to the Brijuni islands from outside of the country, the nearest airport is Pula Airport.
 This airport has good connections from the UK and elsewhere in Europe.
-See out Getting to Istria page for full details.
+See our Getting to Istria page for full details.

 Getting to the Brijuni Islands

-The reason for going to Fazana is that there is only one way to reach Brijuni National Park from the mainland by public transport, which is a regular boat service from here to the island of Veliki Brijun.
-Journey time is around 20 minutes.
+The reason for going to Fazana is that there is only one way to reach Brijuni National Park from the mainland by public transport.
+This is by a regular boat service from here to the island of Veliki Brijun, which has a journey time of just 15 minutes.
+It’s a lovely boat journey as well, with spectacular views as you depart Fazana and when the boat docks at Veliki Brijun.

 Boats travel daily in both directions throughout the year, although there is a much higher frequency during the summer months.